 Eventually, if you try this for a while, you’ll realize that being plant-based is not a diet at all–just like trail running, it becomes a lifestyle that goes way beyond what you put in your mouth every day.
 In the end, you’ll probably keep at it because you’ll feel the ways it improves your being…both physically and mentally.

-Whether you practice endurance sport or not, adding more plant-based foods into your diet will definitely be good for you.
+Whether you practice endurance sports or not, adding more plant-based foods to your diet will definitely be good for you.
 The idea of incorporating more fruits, vegetables and legumes in your life won’t harm you.
 No matter if you keep consuming animal products or not, the benefits of eating more plant-based foods are clear and loud.

 References